Ramshorn: Ramsor Primitive Methodist Chapel

 The Primitive Methodist Chapel is the main if not the only building other than farms and dwellings to survive from the 19th century.
-It is now in private ownership, and has been lovingly restored as a place of worship where services are occasionally held.
-This writer was present for services on 3 December 2006 and 31 May 2007.
+It is now in private ownership, and has been lovingly restored as a place of worship where services are occasionally held e.g. 3 December 2006 and 31 May 2007.
 The second occasion was the conclusion of a walk from Mow Cop to Ramsor on the bicentenary of the first Primitive Methodist Camp Meeting.
 The present pulpit is not the original, but one rescued from a similar chapel at Gun End, near The Roaches to the north of Leek, Staffordshire.
-This looks as if it had been purpose built for Ramsor Chapel.
+This looks as if it had been purpose-built for Ramsor Chapel.
 The lighter panels are wood carvings.

 The present Chapel is the Jubilee Chapel, built to commemorate Queen Victoria's Golden Jubilee in 1887.
 It stands across the road from Chapel Farm, in the grounds of which stood the first Chapel.